rki-mf1/clean/README.md

 ## Acknowledgements

 - Thanks to Matt Huska (@matthuska) for extensive testing of `CLEAN`, bug fixing, and reorganizing the output.
-- Thanks to XXX for valuable feedback and a pull request adding a simple summary table for mapping-based approaches.
+- Thanks to Ayorinde Afolayan (@ayoraind) for valuable feedback and a pull request adding a simple summary table for mapping-based approaches.

 ## Citations